tomossmith/MS1-TheFitnessCentre/README.md

     #### Index
     Hero Image: Photo by Binyamin Mellish from Pexels [Link](https://www.pexels.com/photo/man-in-blue-shorts-carrying-brown-exercise-equipments-116079/)
 ----
+## Features
+    * Created using HTML5, CSS, Bootstrap, Fontawesome and some Javascript.
+    * Automated or manually controlled carousel to promote the gym facilities.
 # Technologies Used

 ## Frameworks, Programmes and Libraries: